MESGJanie/documentation/service/run/pause.md

 mesg-cli service pause SERVICE_ID
 ```

-This command will stop the docker container, unregister from the Network that your node is running this service.
+This command will stop the docker container and tell the Network that your node has pause this service.

-You will **NOT** get your stake back immediately.
-You will get your remaining stake only after a delay.
-See [stake explanation](/service/run/README.md).
+You will **NOT** get your stake back with this command.
+The goal of this command is to give you an opportunity to stop running a service for a short period of time without losing your stake.

 **TODO:** add accountable system